Follow Your Nose -- Which Code Smells are Worth Chasing?: Conclusions

 \section{Conclusions}

 Identification of causes for low quality is an important step in quality improvement.
-We showed that many code smells do not seem to cause low quality.
-That can explain why developers tend not to act upon smells.
+We showed that many alerts are due to code that does not seem to cause low quality.
+We did identify alerts that have properties expected from low quality causes.

-We did identify smells that have properties expected from low quality causes.
 For researchers, we presented a methodology for identifying possibly causal variables.
-Out of 151 candidate smells, we found that less than 20\% have our properties and may have a causal relationship with quality.
+Out of 151 candidate alerts, we found that less than 20\% have our properties and may have a causal relationship with quality.

-For developers, we first justify their mistrust of most smells.
-We also suggest a small set of interesting smells and basic software engineering guidelines: simplicity, defensive programming, and abstraction.
+For developers, we first justify their mistrust of most alerts.
+We also suggest a small set of interesting alerts and basic software engineering guidelines: simplicity, defensive programming, and abstraction.
+We suggest using CheckStyle to identify the suitable alerts and actively remove them, starting in the longer files since short ones are usually of better quality.
+That will save the vast majority of effort invested in other alerts (27 suitable, or even 5 robust, instead of 174 alerts), make the problem detection effort more efficient, and is likely to improve the code quality.

-Files that have no potential CCP smells have 44\% probability to have no bugs and show improvement even when the length is controlled.
-While we still didn't prove causality, the results indicate a stronger relation between these smells and improved quality, making the decision to act upon them more justifiable.
+Files that have no suitable CCP alerts have 44\% probability to have no bugs and show improvement even when the length is controlled.
+While we still did not prove causality, the results indicate a stronger relation between these alerts and improved quality, making the decision to act upon them more justifiable.